 - Better customer service

-The return rate improved drastically, from 35% to +50%, because of the updated Lost & Found application.
-Recently, in February 2021, they obtained the desired KPI of +50%.
+The return rate improved drastically, because of the updated Lost & Found application.
 As a result, the customer satisfaction rate improved accordingly.
 Higher customer satisfaction is essential with a view to the liberalization and competition of NMBS/SNCB.
 This application supports the “customer central” approach to better serve their clients now and in the future.